AngleProtocol/angle-docs/guides/ageur-treasury.md

 Companies with agEUR in their treasury can also pay very easily their contributors in a transparent and compliant way.
 In just two on-chain transactions, their contributors can receive EUR in their bank account.

-All the steps are detailed on the [agEUR Power Use Case](ageur-power-usecase.md) page.
+All the steps are detailed on [this guide](ageur-power-usecase.md).